Xyaren/homeassistant-magentatv/README.md

 - Autodiscovery of media receivers within the local network
 - See current (TV) playing status
+- Manual setup of a media receiver via host/ip and port

 ### Planned

-- Manual setup of a media receiver via host/ip and port
+- Configurable Port Range (For HA in Docker)
 - Send Button Presses to the receiver (Remote Control via Homeassistant Service)
 - Add MediaPlayer Controls like play/pause/mute etc
 - Support more models